 Sales and marketing expenses in the CA-NA segment increased 30.3% for the year ended December 31, 2015 over the prior year due to an increase in personnel expense (including bonus and stock-based compensation expense) and outside services to support the growth of the business and marketing related activities.
 Sales and marketing expenses for the CA-ROW segment increased 44.0% for the year ended December 31, 2015 over the prior year due to increased personnel (which includes bonus and stock-based compensation expense), consulting services and travel to support the growth of the business and, to a lesser extent, customer care efforts in connection with the commercial launch of international service.
-Sales and marketing expenses in the BA segment increased 30.6% for the year ended December 31, 2015 over the prior year due to an increase in personnel expense (which includes bonus and stock-based compensation expense) to support the growth of the business and new product launches.
+Sales and marketing expenses in the BA segment increased 30.6% for the year ended December 31, 2015 over the prior year due to an increase in personnel expense (which includes bonus and stock-based compensation expense) are used an increase in personnel expense (which includes bonus and stock-based compensation expense).